 Where to cuddle a koala in Australia

 It just doesn’t get any cuter than a koala.
-Here’s our guide to snuggling up close at the best sanctuaries across the country.
+Here’s a guide to snuggling up close at the best sanctuaries across the country.

 These cute, cuddly and iconic animals are one of the most recognised marsupials in the country, however, many visitors are not aware that it’s illegal to hold them in certain states.